Huddersfield

-Huddersfield is a market town in the Kirklees district in West Yorkshire, England.
-It is the administrative centre and largest settlement in the Kirklees district.
-The town is in the foothills of the Pennines.
-The River Holme's confluence into the similar-sized Colne to the south of the town centre which then flows into the Calder in the north eastern outskirts of the town.
+Huddersfield is a town in the Metropolitan Borough of Kirklees, West Yorkshire, England.
+It is the administrative centre and largest settlement in the Kirklees district, in the foothills of the Pennines.
+The River Holme's confluence into the similar-sized Colne is to the south of the town centre, which then flows into the Calder in the north-eastern outskirts of the town.